 As personal income for people with developmental disabilities has increased, the complexity of managing finances and benefits has also increased.
 Benefits Analysis is a review and plan for the use and coordination of an individual’s benefits by a trained professional who is experienced in Social Security and SSI regulations as well as other benefits that may be available to assist people with disabilities.

-Community Connections was designed to provide individualized supports to assist people to be included into their communities in a variety of ways based on the individual preferences.
+Community Inclusion was designed to provide individualized supports to assist people to be included into their communities in a variety of ways based on the individual preferences.

 Call the Washington State Developmental Disabilities Administration at 360.418.6108 for a referral or call Clark County Department of Community Services, Developmental Disabilities Program at 564.397.2130 for more information.